1 The Association shall be known as the “Schoolboys Football Association of Ireland” under the jurisdiction of the Football Association of Ireland.

 (g) In all cases the event organizer/s carry sole responsibility and incur all liabilities, the granting of any such permission by the SFAI confers no responsibility or liability on the SFAI for the running of the event or tournament and the SFAI is absolved of any and all insurance liabilities.

-(c) The calendar playing season for the SFAI and its affiliated Leagues shall be from 1st February to 30th November.
+(c) The calendar playing season for the SFAI and its affiliated Leagues shall be from 1st February to 30th November in the same year.
 Players may only be registered to such Leagues from 1st January for their coming calendar year season.

 (d) For players registered to a League operating under the calendar year season the month of December shall be deemed a closed month, players are then free agents and can sign for any club registered to an SFAI affiliated League operating under the calendar year season.
 Such players cannot be registered to such clubs by the respective League until after 31st December.

-(f) For players registered to a club in an SFAI affiliated League operating under a calendar year season, transfers will be valid until 30th April but only to any club registered to a League operating under a calendar year season.
+(g) For players registered to a club in an SFAI affiliated League operating under a calendar year season, transfers will be valid until 15th May but only to any club registered to a League operating under a calendar year season.
 Calendar season players will be allowed to transfer to a club registered to an SFAI affiliated League operating under the standard season during the month of August to be eligible to play in the coming standard season.

-(n) In this context, teams representing Leagues, or other group teams, shall be deemed to be National League clubs only, and the restrictions on players in section (m) shall apply.
+(o) In this context, teams representing Leagues, or other group teams, shall be deemed to be National League clubs only, and the restrictions on players in section (n) shall apply.

 (b) All suspensions of 12 months or more must be notified to the FAI.